aayushkeshari/AquaCoach/Milestones_Timeline_EffortMatrix.md

 ---

 ## Notes
-- Tasks 1 – 6 and Milestones M1 – M2 correspond to **Fall 2025 (CS5001)** — research, design, and prototype.
+- Tasks 1 - 6 and Milestones M1 - M2 correspond to **Fall 2025 (CS5001)** — research, design, and prototype.
-- Tasks 7 – 21 and Milestones M3 – M6 correspond to **Spring 2026 (CS5002)** — full implementation, testing, and presentation.
+- Tasks 7 - 21 and Milestones M3 - M6 correspond to **Spring 2026 (CS5002)** — full implementation, testing, and presentation.
 - All tasks are performed by Aayush Keshari as the sole developer.
-- The timeline aligns with UC’s academic calendar (Sept 2025 – Apr 2026).
+- The timeline aligns with the academic calendar (September 2025 - April 2026)
 - Deliverables are mapped directly to design diagrams D0–D2 and core subsystems.